Oswald Mosley: India and Gandhi

-Among his many travels, Mosley travelled to British India accompanied by Lady Cynthia in the winter of 1924, which he would later characterise as "a land of contrast, of ineffable beauty and of darkest sorrow, a jewel of the world, which challenges mankind to save it."
+Among his many travels, Mosley, accompanied by Lady Cynthia, travelled in the winter of 1924 to British India, which he would later characterise as "a land of contrast, of ineffable beauty and of darkest sorrow, a jewel of the world, which challenges mankind to save it".
 His father-in-law's past as Viceroy of India allowed for the acquaintance of various personalities along the journey.
 They travelled by ship and stopped briefly in Cairo in the Kingdom of Egypt.

 Having initially arrived in Ceylon (present-day Sri Lanka), the journey then continued through mainland India.
 They spent these initial days in the government house of Ceylon, followed by Madras and then Calcutta, where the governor at the time was Victor Bulwer-Lytton, 2nd Earl of Lytton.
 During this journey Mosley came in contact with many prominent activists, including Muhammad Ali Jinnah, Chittaranjan Das and Motilal Nehru.

 Mosley met Mahatma Gandhi through Charles Freer Andrews, a clergyman and an intimate friend of the "Indian Saint", as Mosley described him.
 They met in Kadda, where Gandhi was quick to invite him to a private conference in which Gandhi was chairman.
 Mosley later called Gandhi a "sympathetic personality of subtle intelligence".